embeddedboys/.github/profile/README.md

 ## Hi, guys

-We make good "full stack" software & hardware project and we do **OpenSource**.
+Welcome to embeddedboys.org

+People here, they make good "Full Stack" embedded system projects here and do **OpenSource**. something big, something small, anyway, just do whatever you want to do.

+Cheers,

+The offical site at [https://embeddedboys.github.io](https://embeddedboys.github.io)

 <!--